 Noneconomic damages are payments made to the victim for intangible, hard-to-measure losses.
 Examples of noneconomic damages include:

 - Pain and suffering

 - Emotional distress

 - Inconvenience of living with injuries and limitations

 - Damage to reputation

 Florida, for many years, placed limits on the amount of noneconomic damages an injured person could recover.
 However, in 2017, the state Supreme Court ruled that caps on noneconomic damages in personal injury and medical malpractice claims were unconstitutional.
 As a result, a catastrophically injured person can recover as much compensation as the jury will allow.

 However, noneconomic damages are subjective and hard to calculate.
 To put a value on them, your lawyer will likely use testimony from various people in your life.
 Family members might be asked to testify regarding the care they provide to you as a result of your injuries, for example, and how your quality of life has been diminished.
 You and your lawyer will work to describe your mental and physical suffering, then try to put a monetary value on it.
 This value is typically a range, not a specific number.
 Once you have a range that you’re comfortable with, your lawyer can request that amount from the jury or use it as a starting point in settlement negotiations.

 In catastrophic injury cases, the amount of compensation can easily be seven or eight figures and defendants will fight hard to avoid paying those large amounts.
 That’s why seriously injured people should retain an experienced attorney who knows how to handle tough opposition.

 Largey Law Firm has decades of experience representing seriously injured people in Central Florida.
 Our attorneys are ready to hear your story and explain how we can help.
-Call 352-253-0456 or contact us online to arrange a free initial consultation.
+Contact us online to arrange a free initial consultation.